Chapter 6: The Roadmap

 Can I analyze it in the time available?

 Coding 200 songs is doable.
-Coding 10,000 is not—not for one person in 14 weeks.
+Coding 10,000 is not, not for one person in 14 weeks.

 Does my method match my question?

 If you want to know why people listen to sad music, interviewing listeners makes sense.
 Coding lyric content doesn’t directly answer that.
+If you want to know what lyric themes are present, content analysis works.
+A survey does not.

 Have I controlled scope creep?